-The 2013 course will be almost exactly the same as in 2012 (see descriptions and maps below) with one minor change to the bike course.
-If we decide to make any more last minute changes, we will keep folks updated through this website.
+The 2014 course will be exactly the same as in 2013 (see descriptions and maps below).
+If we decide to make any last minute changes, we will keep folks updated through email messages and this website.

 Swim – 1.5 km (0.93 miles) two lap triangular course in Flathead Lake